 My husband and I once had terrible credit.
-However, committing to the process of improving our financial habits and credit management has turned the tide for us.
+However, committing to the process of improving our financial habits and credit repair has turned the tide for us.

 The new year is a great time to develop healthy credit habits that will help you reach your goals.
 If improving your credit report and score is something you’d like to do, these tips will help.

 Understand your credit

 The first thing you should do is understand what factors impact your credit health and how your credit score is calculated.
 Once you do this, aiming for improved credit health will not be a random, shot in the dark.